How to Plant in Pots

 You have the pots so now all you need to do is plant them up!
 Planting in pots couldn’t be easier; all you need is the pot, plants, good quality potting mix, drainage material and slow release fertiliser.
 The following are a few extra hints and tips to make the job as effortless as possible.

 Maybe the single biggest factor impacting whether your plant lives or dies.
-The Balcony Garden pots all have drainage holes to ensure water is free flowing however these tips will also help:
+Drainage holes are needed to ensure water is free flowing however these tips will also help:

 – We suggest using a single layer of fly screen directly over the drain hole.
 This will keep the large soil particles contained and only allow smaller fine particles to flow through.
 DO NOT use filter/geo fabric, silt mesh or weed mat.
 This will cause the soil to become water logged causing the plant and pot to fail.